hostilefork/rebmu/README.md

 There is the obvious need to come up with abbreviations for long words like WH instead of WHILE.
 Rebol is particularly good at allowing one to do this kind of thing within the language and without a preprocessor.
 However, this takes it even farther using a technique fancifully named "mushing".

-It doesn't really change the nature of the language.
+It doesn't really change the nature of the language--and is purely optional.
 But it's funny, and it has an internal consistency to it.
 You'll save 40% empirically, while being about as easy to read as pig-latin once you know the trick.

 Mushed Rebol still passes the parser but uses particular sequences of upper and lower case terms and symbol processing within words: